Depreciation: Straight-line depreciation

 If the vehicle were to be sold and the sales price exceeded the depreciated value (net book value) then the excess would be considered a gain and subject to depreciation recapture.
 In addition, this gain above the depreciated value would be recognized as ordinary income by the tax office.
 If the sales price is ever less than the book value, the resulting capital loss is tax-deductible.
 If the sale price were ever more than the original book value, then the gain above the original book value is recognized as a capital gain.

-If a company chooses to depreciate an asset at a different rate from that used by the tax office then this generates a timing difference in the income statement due to the difference (at a point in time) between the taxation department's and company's view of the profit.
+If a company chooses to depreciate an asset at a different rate from that used by the tax office, then this generates a timing difference in the income statement due to the difference (at a point in time) between the taxation department's and company's view of the profit.

 Diminishing balance method

-The double-declining-balance method is used to calculate an asset's accelerated rate of depreciation against its non-depreciated balance during earlier years of assets useful life.
+The double-declining-balance method, or reducing balance method, is used to calculate an asset's accelerated rate of depreciation against its non-depreciated balance during earlier years of assets useful life.
 When using the double-declining-balance method, the salvage value is not considered in determining the annual depreciation, but the book value of the asset being depreciated is never brought below its salvage value, regardless of the method used.
 Depreciation ceases when either the salvage value or the end of the asset's useful life is reached.

 Since double-declining-balance depreciation does not always depreciate an asset fully by its end of life, some methods also compute a straight-line depreciation each year, and apply the greater of the two.
 This has the effect of converting from declining-balance depreciation to straight-line depreciation at a midpoint in the asset's life.
 The double-declining-balance method is also a better representation of how vehicles depreciate and can more accurately match cost with benefit from asset use.
 The company in the future may want to allocate as little depreciation expenses as possible to help with additional expenses.

 With the declining balance method, one can find the depreciation rate that would allow exactly for full depreciation by the end of the period, using the formula: